Four time Emmy-nominated anchor, Domonique Benn anchors KSLA News 12 at 5, 6, and 10 PM, Monday through Friday.

 Domonique started her career in Biloxi, Mississippi as a producer before quickly being promoted to reporter.
 She moved to Augusta, Georgia as reporter and was later promoted to anchoring the top-rated First at Five newscast.
 While in Augusta Domonique's assignments included reporting from both state capitols in Georgia and South Carolina to report on some of the most controversial legislation.
 Every year she looked forward to reporting on the annual Masters Golf Tournament where she reported on the best golfers in the world and the coveted title that thousands come to see the golfers compete to take home.

 During her career, Domonique has interviewed civil rights leaders Jesse Jackson, Al Sharpton, entertainer James Brown, and the tallest man in America.
 Domonique was the only local reporter to sit exclusively one-on-one with the entertainer days after he announced he had prostate cancer and she was the only journalist out of local and international media invited to ride with James Brown in his limo to his statue unveiling in Augusta.

 Domonique looks forward to telling stories and getting to know people in the area.
 She enjoys volunteering and speaking at area churches, schools, and civic organizations.
-She is a member of the Alpha Kappa Alpha Sorority, Inc. and the National Association of Black Journalists.
-Domonique and her family live in Shreveport.
-She looks forward to getting out into the Ark-La-Tex community, to share her life's philosophy, "I am the master of my fate, I am the captain of my soul."
+She is a member of the Alpha Kappa Alpha Sorority, Inc., and the National Association of Black Journalists.
+She also serves on the National Academy of Television Arts and Sciences Mid-American Emmy Board of Governors.
+Domonique and her family live in Bossier City.
+She is very active in the Ark-LaTex and serves on the March of Dimes Board for the Northwest Region.
+She continues to share her life's philosophy, "I am the master of my fate, I am the captain of my soul."

 A direct link to Domonique with a story idea is firstname.lastname@example.org